Butt Sniffing. It’s gross to most humans, but it’s very important to our canine comrades.

 Fido Fact: Dogs possess up to 300 million olfactory receptors in their noses, compared to about six million in us.
 Proportionally speaking it’s 40 times greater than ours.

 Feline Fact: A cat’s sense of smell is 40x stronger than ours.
 Scent is crucial when it comes to social situations, locating prey & maintaining safety.
 Scent is also crucial when it comes to evaluation of food.

 Our pooches have pouches called anal sacs.
 These sacs are a pair of small, kidney-shaped structures on each side of the anus.
 These sacs hold glands that secrete chemicals.
 Every dog has a unique scent “signature” created by the secretions of its anal sacs.
 This unique scent not only distinguishes one dog from another, but it also reveals the dog’s sex.
 Genetics and the state of their immune system can influence the aroma of these sacs.

-So the next time you see your dog getting a good whiff of another dog’s derriere, or another dog’s doody, let him/her get their sniff on.
-It’s not gross; its purely instinctual and it’s a very effective form of communication between canines!
-Your dog will thank you for letting him/her Be a Dog.
+So the next time you see your dog or cat getting a good whiff of another’s derriere or doody, let him/her get their sniff on!
+It’s not gross; its purely instinctual and it’s a very effective form of communication!
+Your cat or dog will thank you for letting him/her Bbe themselves.